How Much Does a Bathroom Remodel Cost?

 Factors in Calculating the Cost of Bathroom Remodels

 Almost all bathrooms need storage for extra shampoo, soap, towels, and cleaning products.
 While some bathrooms avoid cabinetry altogether, most benefit from a vanity or storage cabinet.
-Existing cabinetry can be refinished as a cost savings, or new cabinets can be chosen from a range of big-box and specialty stores.
-Expect to pay anywhere from $250 to $3,000 for cabinetry, depending on the size of the space and the selection of the style.
+Existing cabinetry can be refinished to save on costs, or new cabinets can be chosen from a range of big-box and specialty stores.
+Expect to pay anywhere from $300 to $3,800 for cabinetry, depending on the size of the space and the selection of the style.

 Many first-time remodelers are surprised to discover that a countertop doesn’t always come attached to the chosen vanity.
 This opens up a lot of possibilities for customization, allowing buyers to choose and install a countertop they really love that suits their needs instead of being locked into a preselected combination.
 Depending on the size and material of the countertop, in addition to the costs for the sink cutout or custom edges, expect to pay between $200 and $1,000 for a bathroom counter.